CLICK HERE for Documents and Instructions

 Those who have not obtained the Pontifical S.T.B. degree but who have completed an equivalent of five or six year programme of philosophical and theological studies, may be admitted to the Licentiate Cycle if, in the judgement of the Dean’s Office, their programme of studies and their grade point average are sufficient.
 In cases of deficiency or doubt, the Dean may require that some First Cycle courses or an examination be sustained.

 A sufficient knowledge of English or Italian is required; students whose mother tongue is neither English nor Italian will have to undergo a test of language proficiency.
 Those who fail the test will have to attend a language course.

+At the time of registration the student must choose one of the areas of specialization.
 During the two years of studies, the student must complete the following requirements: